PlanX-Universe/D2F/README.md

 **Tasks**

  Divided into Complexity and Properties of Relations.
-Complexity distinguishes between Actions (simple, direct tasks) and Complex Tasks (requiring refinement into subtasks).
-Properties of Relations include Abstraction Levels (tasks at different refinement levels), Structured Causality (causal links between tasks), Recursion (tasks refined iteratively), Alternatives (multiple ways to achieve a task), and Conditions (requirements for specific task refinements).
-These properties define how tasks interact and are refined to achieve domain-specific goals.
+Complexity differentiates between Actions (simple, direct tasks) and Complex Tasks (requiring refinement into subtasks).
+Properties of Relations include Abstraction Levels (different refinement levels), Structured Causality (causal links between tasks), Recursion (iterative task refinement), Alternatives (multiple ways to achieve a task), and Conditions (requirements for specific refinements).
+These properties define how tasks interact and evolve to achieve domain-specific goals.

 **Quantities**